adamduckett/duckycss/README.md

 This is where our variables live both in terms of framework-specific variables and our project's base/global variables.
 This is where the party starts, basically.

 ###Tools
-All our functions and mixins reside here- most of which are central to the way inuitcss works.
+All our functions and mixins reside here- most of which are central to the way duckycss works.
 But some of them are for you to play with, lucky you!

 ###Generic
 We define our wide-reaching styles like `box-sizing` and `clear-fix` here.
 They're kind of a big deal.
 The ```generic/``` also includes our resets in the form of [@necolas](https://twitter.com/necolas)'s [Normalize.css](http://necolas.github.io/normalize.css/) and our additional mini-reset.
 This layer lays out the foundation upon which the rest of our styles